-Last week I´ve attended the Asian Film Festival 2021 in Barcelona.
+Last week of October 2021 I´ve attended the Asian Film Festival 2021 in Barcelona.
 Because of practical agenda issues I saw only four of the movies:

 - Hand Rolled Cigarettes (Hong Kong): Chiu is a retired member of the Hong Kong Military Service Corps of the British Army, and now ekes out a living doing odd jobs.
 Mani is a small-time drug dealer who gets into serious trouble when his cousin steals a stash of drugs from him.
 While on the run from the criminal organization, Mani is taken in by Chiu and takes refuge in his apartment.
 The unusual living arrangement forces the two men to overcome their cultural and racial differences.